 Grekkon Limited’s tomato drip irrigation kit is for crops with medium-range spacing.
 These are; tomato, cabbage, and peppers.
 A farmer will choose to have either raised beds or just plain lying land to install a tomato drip irrigation kit.
+Commercial tomato farming in Kenya is by irrigation.
+Irrigation is an integral cost of tomato farming in Kenya.
+To recoup this cost, the best time to plant tomato in Kenya is during the dry season, to harvest in the rainy season when prices are high.
+This is for open field tomato farming ventures.

 How to install a drip irrigation system on; tomato/ cabbage/peppers